NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Glossary--DOCID52.md

 **Globus GridFTP** - A data transfer protocol for high bandwidth wide area networks.

+**Gnocchi** - Gnocchi is an OpenStack project that provides a TDBaaS (Time Series Database as a Service).

 **GNU** - Stands for "GNU is Not Unix".
 Originally a project that aimed to provide a complete open-source replacement for the (proprietary) AT&T Unix operating system.
 GNU now focus mostly on things "above the kernel".